-Description No. of beneficiaries Fixed Remuneration €'000 Variable Remuneration €'000 Total Remuneration €'000 Senior Management (Executive Directors) 2 161 - 161 Senior Management (Non- Executive Directors) 2 5 - 5 Heads of Departments & other staff 1 70 - 70 Total 5 236 - 236
+Description No. of beneficiaries Fixed Remuneration €'000 Variable Remuneration €'000 Total Remuneration €'000 Senior Management (Executive Directors) 2 169 - 169 Senior Management (Non-Executive Directors) 3 15 - 15 Heads of Departments & other risk takers 1 72 - 72 Total 6 256 - 256

-It is noted that during 2021, the Company did not pay or award any variable remuneration, deferred remuneration, severance payments, or any guaranteed variable remuneration.
-There were also no deferred remuneration or severance payments that were awarded in previous periods, and which have been paid out during 2021.
+It is noted that during 2022, the Company did not pay or award any variable remuneration, deferred remuneration, or any guaranteed variable remuneration.
+There was also no deferred remuneration that were awarded in previous periods, and which have been paid out during 2022.